luizbills/c2-behavior-observable-points/docs/documentation.md

 Set whether to apply the value changes (in any attribute).

 > Note: this action is not a just `boolean/flag`, it is a *counter*.
 The option "Stop applying changes" of this action increment this counter by 1 and the option "Start applying changes" decrement by 1.
-If this counter is greater than 1 no changes will be applied, but it yet will be triggered.
+If this counter is greater than or equal 1 no changes will be applied, but it yet will be triggered.

-> Example: if you used this action with `Stop applying changes` 2 times then you will need to use this action with `Start applying changes` 2 times too for **really restart applying value changes**.
+> Example: if you used this action as `Stop applying changes` 2 times then you will need to use this action as `Start applying changes` 2 times too for **really restart applying value changes**.

 > For more informations: start the **Construct 2 Debugger** and check the property *Applying Changes Counter*.